OctopusDeploy/blog/blog/2021-08/deploying-to-google-app-engine/index.md

 This creates a JAR file under the `target` directory.

-At the time of writing the sample application is at version 0.1.9, so the JAR file is called `target/randomquotes.0.1.9.jar`.
+At the time of writing, the sample application is at version 0.1.9, so the JAR file is called `target/randomquotes.0.1.9.jar`.

 To deploy the web app, run the following command, replacing the name of the project to match your environment: